nuuuwan/news_lk3_data/README.md

 *2024-04-26 20:47:00* · [`adaderanalk`](https://www.adaderana.lk/news/98872/high-posts-committee-green-lights-several-new-appointments) · `en`

-The Committee on High Posts has approved the appointments of a new ambassador, a ministry secretary and two chairpersons of state institutions.
+The Committee on High Posts has green-lighted the appointment of a new ambassador, a ministerial secretary and two chairpersons to state institutions.

-Accordingly, the Committee on High Posts has approved the appointment of Mr. S.A.
-Rodrigo as the new Sri Lankan Ambassador to Italy.
+• Mr. A.C.M.
+Nafeel – Secretary to Ministry of Water Supply and Estate Infrastructure Development

-In addition to that, the appointment of Mr. A.C.M.
-Nafeel as the new Secretary of the Ministry of Water Supply and Estate Infrastructure Development was also approved by the Committee on High Posts.
+• Mr. W.A.D.S.
+Gunasinghe – Chairman of Regional Development Bank

-Furthermore, the Committee on High Posts approved the appointments of Mr. W.A.D.S.
-Gunasinghe as the new chairman of the Regional Development Bank and Mr. N.K.S.
-Jayasekara as the new chairman of the Sri Lanka Atomic Energy Regulatory Council.
+• Mr. N.K.S.
+Jayasekara – Chairman of Sri Lanka Atomic Energy Regulatory Council

-Ministers Dr. Ramesh Pathirana and Vidura Wickramanayake, MPs Rishad Bathiudeen participated in the meeting of the High Posts Committee which met under the chairmanship of Speaker Mahinda Yapa Abeywardena.
+Ministers Dr. Ramesh Pathirana and Vidura Wickramanayake, MPs Rishad Bathiudeen participated in the recent meeting of the High Posts Committee which met under the chairmanship of Speaker Mahinda Yapa Abeywardena.

 ◼️